-Maybe we should learn from the Indian out of state tourists who choose to visit Goa in monsoon.
-Firstly it’s much cooler and certainly less busy.
-The locals are tired after their long hot season and have less energy in over quoting tourist prices when they see a white face.
+Maybe we should learn from the Indian out-of-state tourists, who choose to visit Goa in monsoon.
+Firstly, it’s much cooler and certainly less busy.
+The locals are tired after their long hot season and have less energy to over quote tourist prices when they see a white face.
 They’re certainly more interested in getting to know you.
-Visits inland to see the nature reserves and land changes plus time along the beach coves to watch the storms throw up massive waves and spray can only lead to an appreciation of this enchanting season.
+Visits inland to see the nature reserves and land changes, plus time along the beach coves to watch the storms throwing up massive waves and spray, can only lead to an appreciation of this enchanting season.

 Watching the rain is hypnotic as it dances off the leaves and flowers.
 Listening to the rain is therapeutic as the pitch changes depending on the speed of it and what it hits.
 The temperature remains warm and it’s even OK to get wet as this becomes part of the monsoon experience.
 There becomes a growing dampness in the air, as there becomes fewer and fewer breaks between the rain falls.